whoisltd/my-second-brain/docs/english/red-level/lesson-twenty-three.md

 **Example:**

-- She sued to work as a waitress, but now she's working as a photographer
+- She used to work as a waitress, but now she's working as a photographer
 - Bill used to go out with Donna.
 Now he's going out with Cynthia
 - He used to be thin.
 Now he has a potbelly (used to be = was / were)
 - Her hair used to be green, and then she changed it to purple